backdrop-contrib/bee/Usage.md

 *Arguments:*
 - `file` - (optional) The SQL file where the exported database will be saved.
 Leave blank to use the current date/time as the filename.

-Note: The path is always relative to the Backdrop root so if you want to save in a folder above this, use `../` and the filename.
+Note: The path is always relative to the Backdrop root so if you want to export to a folder above this, use `../` and the filename.

 *Examples:*
 - `bee db-export db.sql` - Export the database to db.sql.gz.